-- Pi Kappa Alpha - Suspended in 2011 and officially lost recognition indefinitely in 2013 due to hazing and social misconduct.
+- Pi Kappa Phi - Suspended in 2019 and officially lost recognition indefinitely in 2019 due to hazing

 Take the time to find out more about the fraternity/sorority community at Appalachian.
 Ask questions about what the organizations will offer your student and allow them to make the best decision for themselves.
 Identify unrecognized organizations and communicate with your student about the benefits of joining a recognized organization vs. the risks of joining an unrecognized organization (see above).
-If your student joins an organization take advantage of the numerous opportunities for involvement including Parent's weekend activities and other chapter sponsored parent activities.
+If your student joins an organization take advantage of the numerous opportunities for involvement including Family Weekend (opens in a new tab) activities and other chapter-sponsored parent activities.

-Contact the Office of Fraternity and Sorority Life in the Office of Campus Activities (828)262-6252 with questions or concerns.
-You may also visit the Office of Campus Activities website for further information.
+Contact the Office of Fraternity and Sorority Life in the Office of Campus Activities at (828)262-6252 or email@example.com with questions or concerns.
+You may also visit the Office of Campus Activities (opens in a new tab) website for further information.